EzehCL/Copywriting-Portfolio/README.md

 Compared to Lagos or Abuja, land in Rivers State is still relatively affordable, allowing investors to enter the market early.

 3. Flexible Payment Plans
-Many real estate companies now offer installment payment options, making land ownership easier than ever.
+Many real estate companies now offer instalment payment options, making land ownership easier than ever.

 4. Secure Documentation
-Genuine land comes with verified documents such as Deed of Assignment and Survey Plan, ensuring your investment is safe.
+Genuine land comes with verified documents such as the Deed of Assignment and the Survey Plan, ensuring your investment is safe.

 5. High Return on Investment
 As development continues, land value appreciates significantly over time, giving you excellent returns.